mopi1402/pithos/README.md

 **Quality over quantity** - each utility is carefully crafted, tested, and optimized before being added.
 This ensures that what you get is **actually useful** and **production-ready**, not just another "kitchen sink" library.

 **Current status**: Core utilities are stable, new features are added incrementally based on real needs and community feedback.

+## 📚 Complementary Libraries

+Pithos is designed to provide the most useful and reusable utilities possible, but it is **not intended to replace popular and specialized libraries** that already excel at their specific domains.

+**In some cases**, certain implementations have been developed for simplicity and to achieve lighter bundles, but for more robust requirements, specialized libraries remain the recommended approach.

+**Practical example**: Pithos offers two animation systems that are performant and produce ultra-lightweight code, but for more substantial needs (complex timelines, morphing, etc.), you should consider GSAP.

+### 📚 Recommended Libraries

+#### **🧮 Functional Programming**

+- **[fp-ts](https://github.com/gcanti/fp-ts)** - Comprehensive functional programming library for TypeScript with monads, functors, and composition tools

+#### **📅 Date Management**

+- **Temporal** - Modern and standardized JavaScript API for date and time manipulation, built into the language with excellent TypeScript support

+#### **🎬 Advanced Animations**

+- **[GSAP](https://greensock.com/gsap/)** - Professional and ultra-performant animation library for complex requirements, featuring timeline management, morphing capabilities, and comprehensive browser support

 ## 🤝 Contributing